 You come to Paris for a minimum of three days.
 Visit Fontainebleau Forest and Fontainebleau Castle, a Unesco world heritage monument, fifty kilometers from Paris.
-Locate Fontainebleau on Paris map.
+Locate Fontainebleau on France map.

 The simplest way to visit Fontainebleau is a tour from Paris.

 See also the tour from Paris with visits of Fontainebleau and Vaux le Vicomte, another castle near Paris (not in winter).